cosmos2718/Kimyubin/index.md

 I am currently a researcher at the National Institute for Mathematical Sciences (NIMS) in Daejeon, South Korea.
 I majored in physics, with minors in mathematics and philosophy, during my undergraduate studies at Ewha Womans University.

 My research interests lie in astrophysics, particularly **gravitational waves**, multi-messenger astronomy, and artificial intelligence.
-Recently, I have developed a strong interest in **astroinformatics**—the integration of astronomy and data science to gain new insights from gravitational wave observatory data.
+Recentely, I have developed a strong interest in **astroinformatics**—the integration of astronomy and data science to gain new insights from gravitational wave detector data.
+You can visit the educational website for gravitational wave data analysis that I made with Claude code: [https://gw-learning.vercel.app/](https://gw-learning.vercel.app/)].

-I am a member of KAGRA collaboration and Einstein Telescope collaboration.
-I develop machine learning tools for gravitational wave detector characterization and data analysis.
+My main work is developing machine learning tools for gravitational wave detector characterization and data analysis, especially with KAGRA glitch data.
+I am also a member of Einstein Telescope collaboration.

 For more details about my research and publications, please refer to the Research tab.

 ---